MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 By signaling intent to be pinned to the sidebar, your PWA gets the following benefits:

-* Your PWA is promoted in the Microsoft Edge sidebar store.
+* Your PWA can be promoted in the Microsoft Edge sidebar store.
 * Your PWA can detect whether it is running in the Microsoft Edge sidebar or not.
 * Your PWA defines its own style and layout to provide a user-friendly sidebar experience.